Design Notes

 The kitchen is undeniably the most used area of the home, whether it is making the morning coffee before heading out the door, making the kids a snack when they come home, or sharing the day’s events as you make dinner.
-It is the central hub of the house and where everyone can just relax.
+It is the central hub of the house, and where everyone can just relax.
 This also means that a lot is going on, making it important that things have a place and stay there.
 Nothing is worse than a messy, cluttered, and dysfunctional kitchen.
-We wanted to share some organization tips and helpful tricks to help you have a space that works well for you and your family.
+We wanted to share some kitchen organization tips and helpful tricks to help you have a space that works well for you and your family.

 Stations

-The kitchen is a multi-purpose space, meaning that cooking, baking, and even drinks are done all within one space.
+The kitchen is a multi-purpose space, meaning that cooking, baking, and even drinking are done all within one space.
 Sometimes, the best thing is to create designated areas with everything needed to accomplish the task.
 This means less bumping into one another and more getting done.

 - Beverage: creating a place where the to-go cups, coffee mugs, and sweeteners are all in one place can be the best solution for those early mornings or family gatherings.
 Consider placing the Coffee maker near the cabinet where the mugs are stored.
 Even better, how about a unique cabinet created just for that on an easy roll-out drawer?